ldelossa/litee-symboltree.nvim/README.md

 ## Use it

+First ensure you also have the litee.nvim (https://github.com/ldelossa/litee.nvim) library installed.

-LITEE.nvim hooks directly into the LSP infrastructure by hijacking the necessary handlers like so:
+litee-symboltree.nvim hooks directly into the LSP infrastructure by hijacking the necessary handlers like so:

     vim.lsp.handlers['textDocument/documentSymbol'] = vim.lsp.with(
                 require('litee.lsp.handlers').ws_lsp_handler(), {}
     )

-This occurs when `require('litee.symboltree` is called.
+This occurs when `require('litee.symboltree').setup()` is called.

-Once the handlers are in place issuing the normal "vim.lsp.buf.document_symbol" function will open the Symboltree UI.
+Once `require('litee.symboltree').setup()` is ran, the normal "vim.lsp.buf.document_symbol" function will open the Symboltree UI.

-All of LITEE.nvim can be controlled via commands making it possible to navigate the Symboltree via key bindings.
+By default the Symboltree will open in a PopOut Panel, however this default is controlled by the "on_open" configuration flag and can be changed to open in a side panel instead. (see h: litee-symboltree-config).

+Once the Symboltree is open checkout (h: litee-symboltree-commands) to see all the available actions you can take on a Symboltree.

 Check out the help file for full details.